 Grand water is under water-table conditions in the ralley fill throughout Knary Valley sub-basic.
-Bedrock is near the latel surface in close to the sublinear, and physilite deposits at the downstream and indicate that ground water is impounded there.
+Bedrock is near the late surface in close to the sublmark and physicile deposits at the downstream and indicate that ground water is impounded there.
 The calley fill is all alloriton and ranges there is impounded there.
-The calley fill is all alloriton and ranges there is impounded there is the transformed (p.
-1, section E-A'), and about 10 percent is parameter water and gravel.
+The calley fill is all alloriton and ranges there is impounded there is the calley fill is all alloriton and ranges there is impounded there is the calley fill is a subset.
+E-A', and about 10 persont is parasolated and in gravel.